-(Annual Filing due by April 29, 2024, Quarterly Filings due 60 days after the end of each fiscal quarter during which a trigger event occurred)
+(Annual Filing due by April 30, 2025, Quarterly Filings due 60 days after the end of each fiscal quarter during which a trigger event occurred, Current Reports for Large Hedge Fund Advisers due within 72 hours of a trigger event)

-Registered investment advisers to private equity funds with more than \$150 million of assets under management attributable to those funds (as of the last day of their most recent fiscal year) (Private Equity Fund Advisers) are required to file Form PF with the SEC within 120 days after such adviser's fiscal year-end (i.e., by April 29, 2024 for advisers with a fiscal year-end of December 31).
-Form PF requires disclosure of the adviser's assets under management and information on each private fund it advises.
+Private Equity Fund Advisers are required to file Form PF with the SEC within 120 days after such adviser's fiscal year-end (i.e., by April 30, 2025 for advisers with a fiscal year-end of December 31).
+Among other things, Form PF requires disclosure of the adviser's assets under management and information on each private fund it advises.

-In connection with the SEC's recently adopted amendments to Form PF, as of December 11, 2023, Private Equity Fund Advisers are required to file an "event report" upon the occurrence of one or more trigger events within 60 days of each fiscal quarter-end.
+In connection with the SEC's amendments to Form PF adopted on May 3, 2023:

+- As of December 11, 2023, Private Equity Fund Advisers are required to file an "event report" upon the occurrence of one or more trigger events within 60 days of each fiscal quarter-end.
 Such trigger events include the occurrence of an adviser-led secondary transaction, as well as the removal of a general partner and investor elections to terminate a fund or its investment period.
-Event reports will not be required for any quarters where trigger events did not occur.
+Event reports will not be required for any quarters where trigger events did not occur. - In addition to the new event reporting requirements applicable to all Private Equity Fund Advisers, as of June 11, 2024, Large Private Equity Fund Advisers are required to file quarterly reports regarding (i) adviser-led secondary transactions, (ii) general partner removals and (iii) investor elections to terminate a fund or investment period. - As of December 11, 2023, Large Hedge Fund Advisers are required to file a "current report" as soon as practicable, but no later than 72 hours, upon the occurrence of one or more trigger events that may indicate significant stress at a qualifying hedge fund they advise, including: extraordinary investment losses; significant margin and default events; prime broker relationship being terminated or materially restricted; operations events; and large withdrawal and redemption requests.